-Appeals can be made on the grounds of procedural error in the conduct of the evaluation or on the grounds of perceived bias.
+Appeals can be made on the basis of errors related to NOKUT’s principles for evaluation.
 Appeals are reviewed by an Appeal Panel that includes three representatives from NOKUT’s board, including the HE student member.
 They are:

 - Lise Iversen Kulbrandstad (head of the NOKUT board and professor at Inland Norway University of Applied Sciences), appointed until 31.12.24

 - Jan I. Haaland (deputy head of the NOKUT board and professor at NHH Norwegian School of Economics), appointed until 31.12.22

 - Oline Marie Sæther (student member of the NOKUT board), appointed until 30.06.24